rocuevas9511/AI_Prompts/CODING_CONVENTIONS.md

 The `scripts/` directory will contain **Bash scripts** for all common development and operational tasks.
 These scripts should be executable and serve as the single point of entry for automation.

+* `./scripts/setup.sh`: To set up the development environment and install dependencies.
 * `./scripts/lint.sh`: To run code linters.
 * `./scripts/build.sh`: To compile or build the application.
 * `./scripts/test-local.sh`: To run all tests locally.